 Monitor blood glucose in all patients treated with insulin.
 Modify insulin regimens only under medical supervision.
 Changes in insulin regimen, strength, manufacturer, type, injection site or method of administration may result in the need for a change in insulin dose or an adjustment in concomitant oral antidiabetic treatment.
 Changes in insulin regimen may result in hyperglycemia or hypoglycemia.
 Dosage adjustments are recommended to lower the risk of hypoglycemia when switching patients to Toujeo from another insulin therapy.

 Repeated insulin injections into areas of lipodystrophy or localized cutaneous amyloidosis may result in hyperglycemia; sudden change in the injection site (to unaffected area) has been reported to result in hypoglycemia.
 Advise patients to rotate injection site to unaffected areas and closely monitor for hypoglycemia.

-Unit for unit, patients started on, or changed to, Toujeo required a higher dose than patients controlled with Lantus.
-When changing from another basal insulin to Toujeo, patients experienced higher average fasting plasma glucose levels in the first few weeks of therapy until titrated to their individualized fasting plasma glucose targets.
+Unit for unit, patients started on, or switched to, Toujeo required a higher dose than patients controlled with Lantus.
+When switching from another basal insulin to Toujeo, patients experienced higher average fasting plasma glucose levels in the first few weeks of therapy until titrated to their individualized fasting plasma glucose targets.
 Higher doses were required in titrate-to-target studies to achieve glucose control similar to Lantus.